getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

 ### Restore data from back ups

-If you have followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) in the old cluster, restore your data to the new cluster.
+If you have followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) tutorial in the old cluster, restore your data to the new cluster.

-If you have *not* followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) in the old cluster, do so now and restore your data to the new cluster.
+If you have *not* followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) tutorial in the old cluster, do so now and restore your data to the new cluster.

-Always follow the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) instructions for any cluster.
+Always follow the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) tutorial for any cluster.
 You can also combine it with [scheduling tasks with a cron container]({{ site.baseurl }}/docs/tutorials/schedule-tasks-cron/) to back up your data on a schedule.

 ### Copy data from the old cluster to the new cluster